-(including applicants who are expected to satisfy one of the following $(1) \sim (4)$ conditions before enrolling at the Graduate School.)
+(including applicants who are expected to satisfy one the following $(1) \sim (4)$ conditions before enrolling at the Graduate School.)

-- (1) Applicants who have completed a regular 16-year program of school education outside Japan^{1}. - (2) Applicants who have graduated from Japanese universities as international students. - (3) Persons who have completed a 3-year program or a program of more than 3 years and have been awarded a degree by an overseas university or school2 which is recognized as being equivalent to a bachelor's degree.
+- (1) Applicants who have completed a regular 16-year program of school education outside Japan (Note 1). - (2) Applicants who have graduated from Japanese universities as international students. - (3) Persons who have completed a 3-year program or a program of more than 3 years and have been awarded a degree by an overseas university or school (Note 2) which is recognized as being equivalent to a bachelor's degree.